-• Academic Expectations
+Academic Expectations

-- Homework usually begins in Grade 3 or 4 with occasional short assignments.
+- O Homework usually begins in Grade 3 or 4 with occasional short assignments.
 From grade 5 on, homework will be given on a regular basis.
 Please help ensure that homework arrives at school in a timely manner until your child has gained enough responsibility to do so on their own.
 By middle school (Grades 6-8), students, not their parents, are expected to take primary responsibility for speaking with teachers around matters of missed notes and assignments, assistance, or extensions. - End-of-Year Reports are prepared by grades teachers with great care, and include a detailed annual report of each student's progress.
-These reports will be available through BigSIS by late June.
-Therefore, you must log in to BigSIS in order to view your child's reports.
+These reports will be available through by late June.
+Therefore, you may be required to log into BigSIS in order to view your reports.
 You may also request a printed copy to be mailed or picked up in either office.
 These annual reports are written for parents and should not be read by or to the student.
-During the last semester of the seventh grade through eighth grade, the teachers will assign letter grades along with an end-of-semester report to submit for high school applications.
+During the last semester of Grade 7 through Grade 8, the teachers will assign letter grades along with an end-of-semester report to submit for high school applications.